Flomp/wanderer/docs/src/content/docs/use/lists.md

 ![Lists edit](../../../assets/guides/wanderer_lists_edit.png)

 ## Share a list
 You can also share a list to allow other users access it.
-To do so select the list in the overview and click "Share" in the ⋮ menu.
+To do so select the list in the overview and click "Share" in the <span class="inline-block w-8 h-8 bg-primary rounded-full text-center text-white">⋮</span> menu.
 Everything else works analogous to <a href="/guides/share-trails#share-a-trail">sharing a trail</a>.
 Depending on the permission you set for the shared list a user can simply view the list or also modify its contents.

 :::caution
 Sharing a list with another user will also automatically share all trails contained in that list with the user.
 Unsharing a list will _not_ automatically unshare all trails contained in the list.